-NDAS are now able to better support the needs of male victims of domestic abuse in our newly opened male refuge.
+NDAS support the needs of male clients fleeing domestic abuse in our male refuge.
 This refuge is one of only nine in the whole of the UK that is solely designated for male victims only.

 Help and Support

-You can access help and support 24 hours a day, 7 days a week via our helpline.
+You can access help and support via our helpline on 0300 0120154.
 Your call will be answered by fully trained, friendly and supportive staff.
 Any information you give will be treated confidentially.
+Our helpline operates 24 hours a day, 7 days a week.

 Connect with us on social media

-Please do not use social media or website to report urgent queries, they are not monitored outside business hours.
-Please call the 24/7 helpline number 0300 0120154
+Please do not use social media or our website to report urgent queries, they are not monitored outside business hours.
+Please call the helpline number 0300 0120154

 NDAS provide refuge services across Northamptonshire.
-To access this service contact the 24-hour helpline on 0300 0120154
+To access this service contact the helpline on 0300 0120154

 What to expect coming into refuge